SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/installation/macos.md

    * [Access Key](/docs/manage/security/access-keys/).
 If you have a Sumo Logic access ID and key, click **Next**, enter the access ID and key, and click **Next**.
    * [Installation Token](/docs/manage/security/installation-tokens/).
 Enter the **Token String** you want to use to register the Collector in the input box.
 1. Click **Finish** to complete the setup.
 1. In Sumo Logic, select **Manage Data** > **Collection** > **Collection** and verify that you can see the Collector.
 Look for the name that is listed as Collector Name in the confirmation step of this procedure (the name can be customized under **Advanced Settings**).
 If a Collector with that name already exists, a suffix is appended to uniquely identify it.
-If you don’t see the Collector, check the [Error Codes](collector-installation-reference/collector-installation-error-messages.md) list to help troubleshoot.
+If you don’t see the Collector, check the [Error Codes](collector-installation-reference/troubleshooting.md) list to help troubleshoot.

 ### Using the command line installer

 Quiet mode performs the same installation steps as the UI installer, but runs in the background and doesn’t require any user interaction while it is running.
 It is useful for scripting an automated installation of multiple Collectors.

 Specify the installation parameters on the command line, or create a variables file (varfile) to call from the command line.
-See [Parameters for the Command Line Installer](collector-installation-reference/parameters-command-line-installer.md) for a description of the parameters.
+See [Installed Collector CLI Parameters](collector-installation-reference/parameters-command-line-installer.md) for a description of the parameters.

 1. Open the downloaded installer file to mount it.
     ```sh